Shir0kamii/Flask-CSV/README.rst

 #######################

 You can use `Schema` from marshmallow by passing it as `schema` to `send_csv`.
-If you want to keep only ids and ensure they are integers, you could do
+If you want to keep only ids and ensure they are integers, you could do:

 .. code-block:: python